 On our first trip to Melbourne, spending a day seeing the Great Ocean Road attractions was high on our list…but, due to budget and time constraints, it never happened.
 And, for two years, we regretted the decision to skip a Melbourne Great Ocean Road tour.

-Great Ocean Road Tours from Melbourne
+1-Day Great Ocean Road Tours From Melbourne

 Great Ocean Road Bus Tour